 Another option is to participate in our annual open night, which usually occurs in April (but keep an eye on our schedule).
 Poets have the opportunity to read a short selection of their work.
 You are welcome to contact us to express an interest in this; while slots do fill up quickly, we find that there are usually last-minute drop-outs, so there might be slots available close to the time.
 Open night readers are automatically considered for New Poet slots in the following season, but again, we simply don’t have enough room for all the poets we’d like to include.

 Finally, many of our evenings have a wildcard spot.
 Bring a poem to one of our events and, at the door, put your name in the hat – feel free to ask if we have a wildcard spot that evening as occasionally we forget to ask everyone.
 (Sometimes we don’t have one if we have a very busy evening.)
 We’ll draw a name early in the evening, and you can read for up to three minutes!

-If you’re interested in any of these opportunities, email us at shorepoetsedinburgh (at) gmail.com (remove the spaces) (NB firstname.lastname@example.org is no longer a valid email address, and no one will receive any emails sent there).
+If you’re interested in any of these opportunities, email us at shorepoetsedinburgh (at) gmail.com (remove the spaces).
 Please give us an idea of your background and what you’ve been up to poetry-wise, and you can send us links to your work or a small sample.
 It is not necessary to have been published or to have given a reading before.
 All we’re looking for is good poetry and a willingness to present it to the public.